yogitakhtr597/Durable-Functions-Order-Processing/README.md

 Once the deployment is done, inspect the new resource group.
 The Flex Consumption function app and plan, storage, App Insights, and networking related resources have been created and configured:
 ![Screenshot of resources created by the bicept template](./img/resources-created.png)

-Because Durable Functions requires access to Azure Storage Blob, Table, and Queue, we created the associated networking resources such as private endpoints, link, etc. for each of those.
+Because Durable Functions requires access to Azure Storage Blob, Table, and Queue, the associated networking resources such as private endpoints, link, etc. are created for each of those.

 Flex Consumption has an *[always ready](https://learn.microsoft.com/azure/azure-functions/flex-consumption-how-to?#set-always-ready-instance-counts)* feature that allows users to specify the number of compute instances that are always running to minimize cold start.
-We [set always ready instance to 1](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations) for the "durable" group in this sample.
+This sample [sets always ready instance](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations) to 1 for the "durable" group.

 The property [`maxQueuePollingInterval`](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-bindings#hostjson-settings) is also set to 1 second to decrease message processing latencies.
 Note, however, that lower values of `maxQueuePollingInterval` can result in higher storage costs because of increased storage transactions.